LnxRls/PythonFiles/README.md

 > To learn how to use GitHub CLI

-> A repository of development work for quick retrieval purposes
+> A repository of development work for rapid development and code testing purposes

 > python, games, git bash